Animal or Plant? (Grades K-2)

 After conducting these activities, review and summarize the following key concepts:

-- The foods we eat were produced on a farm.
-Food comes from either a plant or an animal.
+- Most foods we eat were produced on a farm and come from either a plant or an animal.

 - Animals provide foods such as milk, meat, and eggs.